-Microsoft may be showing off Windows Technical Preview on September 30, in San Francisco, but thanks to a recent leak of a test version of the operating system many of the new features and changes are already known.
-From Cortana, to the new Start menu, to the new redesigned more flatten desktop, here are all the changes Windows 9 may include:
+Microsoft may be showing off Windows Technical Preview on September 30 in San Francisco, but thanks to a recent leak of a test version of the operating system, many of the new features and changes are already known.
+From Cortana to the new Start menu to the new redesigned flattened desktop, here are all the changes Windows 10 may include:

-Start menu: Since Microsoft showed off an early version at the Build conference the new Start menu doesn’t include dramatic changes to what we’ve already seen.
-The menu has a traditional look, but adds elements from the Start screen too and users can add as many Live Tiles as they want.
+Start menu: Since Microsoft showed off an early version at the Build conference, the new menu doesn’t include dramatic changes to what we’ve already seen.
+The menu has a traditional look but adds elements from the Start screen, too, and users can add as many Live Tiles as they want.
 Also there is an option to disable or enabled the feature, however it’s unclear if this option will make it on the final version.

 Modern apps (windowed): The software giant previously said that Windows Store apps will change to be more useful for desktop users.
 In Windows Technical Preview, we can already see how apps are changing, now apps behave more like traditional apps floating in the desktop with an almost borderless frame.